-Health Indicator Report of Weight - Youth Obesity (BMI GE 95%ile), Youth - High School
+Health Indicator Report of Obesity - youth (BMI ge 95%ile), high school

 The number of overweight or obese children and adolescents is increasing and diseases previously thought to affect mainly adults, such as type 2 diabetes, high blood pressure, and high cholesterol, are now being diagnosed in children and adolescents.
 The social and psychological impacts of childhood obesity include social isolation, increased rate of suicidal thoughts, low self-esteem, increased rate of anxiety disorders and depression, and increased likelihood of being bullied.